Leftover Turkey Sweet Potato and Apple Casserole

 -

-Let the casserole rest 10 minutes so the sauce settles and slices cleanly.
+Let the casserole rest for 10 minutes so the sauce can thicken slightly and the pieces hold together.

 Substitutions